aky3dze/LITA-Projects/Customer Segmentation for a Subscription Service/README.md

 | --- | --- |
 | Basic	| 10 |

-The basic subscription is the most popular among customers with 10 subscribers, indicating a higher preference for basic subscription services.
+_Insight:_ Basic subscription is the most popular among customers, indicating a higher preference for basic subscription services.

 **Customers who cancelled their subscription within 6 months**